GravityPDF/gravity-pdf/.github/README.md

 ### Enable X-Debug

-X-Debug is enabled by default for step debugging.
+X-Debug is enabled by default for step debugging and profiling.
 If you need to [use other X-Debug modes](https://xdebug.org/docs/all_settings#mode) you can manually start the environment and pass the appropriate modes in: `yarn wp-env start --xdebug=profile,trace,debug`.

 **Note: [there is currently an issue that prevents running X-Debug for the PHPUnit/CLI](https://github.com/WordPress/gutenberg/issues/42286).